njbooher/njbooher.github.io/index.md

 ### [Cloudflare Workers IP Spoofing](/security/cloudflare-workers-ip-spoofing)

-A vulnerability in Cloudflare Workers, a server-less edge computing service, allowed the worker to use your IP address when making requests to other sites behind Cloudflare, bypassing firewall rules.
+A vulnerability in Cloudflare Workers, a server-less edge computing service, allowed the worker to use your IP address when making requests to other sites behind Cloudflare.

 ### [Highlights From Hacking Steam](/security/steam-highlights)